-5 nM kinase 2 nM Eu-Anti-His Antibody 100 nM Kinase Tracer 236 1X Kinase Buffer A
+5 nM kinase

+2 nM Eu-Anti-GST Antibody

+10 nM Kinase Tracer 236

+1X Kinase Buffer A

-A kinase concentration of 5 nM kinase is recommended as a starting point for assay development as it typically results in a robust signal.
+&lt;sup>1A kinase concentration of 5 nM kinase is recommended as a starting point for assay development as it typically results in a robust signal.
 Decreasing the kinase concentration may be necessary for accurate measurement of very tight-binding inhibitors, similar to kinase activity assays.
-For specific test cases, successful assays have been performed with at little as 200 pM kinase, though the assay window may be lower.
+For specific test cases, successful assays have been performed with as little as 200 pM kinase, though the assay window may be lower.

-A tracer concentration of 100 nM is suggested by Invitrogen, but could also be experimentally determined or optimized in Procedure 1.
-Optimal tracer concentrations for all validated kinases typically fall within the 1 to 100 nM range.
+&lt;sup>2A tracer concentration of 10 nM is suggested by Life Technologies, but could also be experimentally determined or optimized in Procedure 1.
+Optimal tracer concentrations for validated kinases typically fall within the 1 to 100 nM range.